Woodland Brown (Lopinga achine)

 A beautifully marked and rather rare butterfly.
 I first saw achine at this one location in Côte-d'Or, central France, in late June 2007, a single tired and worn female, probably the last of the colony.
 I revisited the site again in early June 2008 and was rewarded with several fresh achine flying, not to mention a couple of Scarce Fritillaries (Euphydryas maturna).

-It is a very nervous butterfly, remarkably difficult to approach for a photograph, as these distance shots testify; any closer and it is off very quickly.
-The underside is magnificent, as can just about be seen from 15945 and 40676 below.
+It is a very nervous butterfly, remarkably difficult to approach for a photograph, as these pre-2025 distance shots testify; any closer and it is off very quickly.
+The underside is magnificent, and the ups is almost as attractive.
 In 2009 it was present in good numbers at this same site, but not present in mid-June 2010, perhaps the flight period being over by then.

 In 2015 I visited a site in the Rhône département where some 70 or more achine were flying but they were so active, even early in the morning, that photography was impossible.
 However, a trip a few days later to a site in Côte-d'Or searching for maturna (which we did not see), there were still a few unexpected achine still flying there.
 37574 very kindly posed for the camera in overcast conditions.